Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 Add registry file to Windows

-You will then see a UAC (User Account Control) prompt and you will need to click on the Yes button to continue.
-By the way, your account will need to be a local administrator on the computer, or you will need to know the username and password for an administrative account to continue.
+You will then see a UAC (User Account Control) prompt appear on your screen, and you will need to click on the Yes button to continue.
+By the way, your account will need to be a local administrator on the computer, or you will need to know the username and password for an administrative account to get past this.

 UAC Prompt